 Vermont's peer group includes other U.S. states in the 10th decile of states as ranked by GSP (gross state product).
-These include Maine (AA/Stable), Montana (AA+/Stable), Rhode Island (AA/Stable) and South Dakota (AAA/Stable).
-Vermont has the lowest 10-year revenue growth CAGR in this peer group and the slowest revenue growth prospects, save for Rhode Island.
-It's carrying costs are firmly in the middle of the group, but its LTL burde is among the two highest, along with Rhode Island, at roughly 11% of personal income.
+These include Maine (AA/Positive), Montana (AA+/Stable), Rhode Island (AA/Positive) and South Dakota (AAA/Stable).
+Vermont has the lowest 10-year revenue growth CAGR in this peer group and the slowest revenue growth prospects save for Rhode Island.
+Its carrying costs are firmly in the middle of the group, although its LTL burden is the highest at roughly 11% of personal income, slightly greater than Rhode Island's LTL burden of approximately 9.6% of personal income.
 Vermont's financial operations and budgetary performance have consistently been the strongest in this group with the exception of South Dakota.